ember-bootstrap/ember-bootstrap/ember-bootstrap/README.md

 An [ember-cli](http://www.ember-cli.com) addon for using [Bootstrap](http://getbootstrap.com/) 4 und 5 in Ember applications.

-The addon includes the Bootstrap CSS (or Sass, Less) in your project (can be disabled).
-On top of that, it provides a set of native Ember components (no use of Bootstrap JavaScript!).</p>
+The addon it provides a set of native Ember components for Bootstrap CSS.
+It does not rely on any Bootstrap JavaScript.

 _See [www.ember-bootstrap.com](http://www.ember-bootstrap.com/) for full documentation._